cherrycl/edgex-taf/docs/run-tests-on-local.md

 # If using x86_64, no need for secuity, adopt for functional-test, choose "api" for test_service and edgex service are deployed in place, it should be:
 ex. sh run-tests.sh functional-test false api no-deployment
-# If using x86_64, no need for secuity, adopt for integration-test, choose "mqtt" for test_service and edgex service are not deployed in place, it should be:
+# If using x86_64, no need for secuity, adopt for integration-test, and edgex service are not deployed in place, it should be:
-ex. sh run-tests.sh integration-test false mqtt
+ex. sh run-tests.sh integration-test false
 ```

 #### View the test report